This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases. Please see the disclosure for more information.

 I’ve made my share of deviled eggs.
 Pretty pastel ones.
 Awesome Jell-O ones.
 And ya know, shelling all those eggs can be a job.
 So when I ran across a way of making no-boil deviled eggs, I immediately decided to give them a shot.
 What you end up with is that same great deviled egg flavor, but with a lot less trouble.
+This approach solves a whole lot of problems, specially if you’re setting out to make a big huge batch of eggs for a family get-together or picnis.

 No-Boil Deviled Eggs